-^{} The President in approving this directive also directed that the Attorney General shall be a member of the Special Committee whenever matters of interest to the Federal Bureau of Investigation are before that Committee.
+^{} The President in approving this directive also directed that the Attorney General shall be a member of the Special Committee when ever matters of interest to the Federal Bureau of Investigation are before that committee.
 In accordance with the President's instructions regarding the normal operation of the Council, the heads of departments and agencies not represented on the Special Committee, shall also participate as members of the Special Committee whenever matters of direct interest to their respective agencies are before that Committee.

-- (1) Rescind the Executive Order of July 3, 1945 entitled "Cryptographic Security with Respect to Certain Communications of the Government". - (2) Establish a United States Communications Security Board (USCSB) responsible for integrating policies and procedures affecting the security of Federal telecommunications. - (3) Provide for the establishment of appropriate responsibilities and authorities to assure within the various departments and agencies of the Government, among other things: - (a) High and uniform standards of communications security; - (b) Effective cooperation in COMSEC matters between departments and agencies concerned: - (c) The adequacy of the cryptographic systems used; - (d) Coordination of COMSEC problems, particularly policies with respect to foreign governments; - (e) Satisfaction of legitimate requirements for the security of telecommunications.
+- c.
+Directed the Special Committee of the NSC to prepare and issue in the COMSEC field directives which will: - (1) Rescind the Executive Order of July 3, 1945 entitled "Cryptographic Security with Respect to Certain Communications of the Government". - (2) Establish a United States Communications Security affecting the security of Federal telecommunications. - (3) Provide for the establishment of appropriate responsibilities and authorities to assure within the various departments and agencies of the Government, among other things: - (a) High and uniform standards of communications security; - (b) Effective cooperation in COMSEC matters between departments and agencies concerned; - (c) The adequacy of the cryptographic systems used; - (d) Coordination of COMSEC problems, particularly policies with respect to foreign governments; - (e) Satisfaction of legitimate requirements for the security of telecommunications.